hoainam-le/wril_cubic_fields/README.md

 # wril_cubic_fields

-This repository contains a computational project using **SageMath** and **Mathematica** to study WR ideal lattice in cyclic cubic fields.
+This repository contains a computational project using **SageMath** and **Mathematica** to study WR ideal lattices in cyclic cubic fields.

 ## Structure